What areas are we working on?

 What more can we do?

 Your participation and input will make a difference for environmental justice.

-November 11-19, 2017: We are promoting the formation of, or participation in, house parties through either 350.org or OFA.
-The goal is to tell the world that even if the U.S. administration has withdrawn participation in the Paris Agreement (COP23 meetings begin in Bonn, Germany on November 14), the public remains committed.
+- November 11-19, 2017: We promoted the formation of, or participation in, house parties through either 350.org or OFA.
+The goal was to tell the world that even if the U.S. administration has withdrawn participation in the Paris Agreement (COP23 meetings in Bonn, Germany on November 14), the public remains committed.

 September 14, 2017: We hosted guest speaker Elli Sparks of Citizens Climate Lobby at our monthly conference call, with information and action steps on how individuals can be effective lobbyists for the planet.

 August 4-6, 2017: We had an information table at NPCA's Peace Corps Connect/Denver conference, with opportunities for people to purchase carbon offsets against their travel.

 April 29, 2017: One hundred days after the Trump presidential inauguration, the Peoples Climate Movement organized a protest on the National Mall in Washington, DC.
 Through Facebook and listserv outreach, the RPCVs for Environmental Action were among over 300,000 people in DC, some as a contingent group, and many more scattered throughout the crowd.
 In addition, the Northern California Peace Corps Association (NorCal) participated in sister city demonstrations.

 September 23-24, 2016: We had an information table at NPCA's Peace Corps Connect/DC conference with opportunities for people to purchase carbon offsets against their travel.